Etsy Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Etsy options trades today is 549.15 with a total volume of 7,693.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Etsy's big money trades within a strike price range of $75.0 to $125.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Etsy's whale activity within a strike price range from $90.0 to $120.0 in the last 30 days.

 Etsy Option Volume And Open Interest Over Last 30 Days